Solution Brief: Transforming your Bioanalytical Operations

 CoA data can be recorded through the E-WorkBook interface and subsequently utilized in analytical method templates.
 This also includes the option to associate electronic versions of CoA documents, along with information about the biological matrices received by analysts.

 Once sample information contained within the CoA (purity, potency, active ingredient) is registered, it can be retrieved directly within a spreadsheet supporting stock solution or common reagent preparation.
-Workflows that support the registration of matrices and their pooling help manage the lab’s matrix inventory
+Workflows that support the registration of matrices and their pooling help manage the lab’s matrix inventory.

-4. REAGENT PREPARATION
+4. SOLUTION AND REAGENT PREPARATION

 Weights and pH meter measurements are directly retrieved from instruments and electronically monitored for accuracy and compliance.
 These values can then be incorporated within calculations being performed during the preparation steps.
 This direct input of data prevents errors and increases the workflow efficiency.